 Born in Sallanches, France, the tall rider first stepped onto the scene in 2008 in the European Superstock 600 Class.
-Stunning the field to take the title that same year with eight podiums and three wins, he then moved up to STK1000 for 2009.
-Struggling with the more powerful bikes, he was only able to secure two podiums in two full seasons, with few appearances in 2011 and 2012.
+Stunning the field to take the title that same year with eight podiums and three wins – aged just 15 – he then moved up to STK1000 for 2009.

-Making the move up to WorldSBK in 2012 with Kawasaki, it took him a season to adapt to the ZX-10R before certifying himself as a front runner in 2013.
-Locked in some stunning battles throughout the field, he took 14 podium finishes and two victories overall and ended 2014 in top five in the championship.
-Making the step over to MotoGP™ in 2015, the 24 year old spent three years battling for points first with Yamaha and then Ducati.
-Making his welcomed return to WorldSBK for 2018 with GULF ALTHEA BMW Racing Team, only one thing will be on his mind; a return to the top.
+Making the move up to WorldSBK halfway through 2012 with Kawasaki, it took him the rest of the season to adapt to the ZX-10R before certifying himself as a frontrunner in 2013.
+Locked in some stunning battles throughout the field, he took 14 podium finishes and two victories over nearly three years with Kawasaki, ending 2014 fifth in the championship.
+Making the step over to MotoGP™ in 2015, the Frenchman spent three years battling for top-ten results, first with Yamaha and then Ducati.